Zyrrow/SmartHarvest/README.md

 The goal of **SmartHarvest** is to create a smart contract-based vault that allows users to deposit tokens and participate in various DeFi strategies while having their funds automatically re-invested to maximize yield.
 The vault will use performance-based fee structures to ensure that the protocol aligns with user incentives.

 Currently, the protocol is still in development and  is being built using **Foundry**, a fast and reliable framework for smart contract testing and deployment on Ethereum and Ethereum-compatible networks.
+At the moment the protocol is on mvp status.

 ## Purpose of the Protocol